RDFLib/rdfextras/rdfextras/docs/store/bestiary/mysql.rst

 MySQL :: an implementation of the FOPL Relational Model
 =======================================================

+.. warning:: At the time of writing, there are no reliable Python 3 MySQL drivers.
+In essence, this store can only be used under Python 2.

 MySQL implementation of FOPL Relational Model as an rdflib Store.

 The MySQL store's relational schema incorporates hashes of terms for efficient